 Because a third of SFRA lands are Utah School Trust Lands a portion of fees collected goes to pay for the annual lease of this land.
 Your fees also sustain an apprenticeship program that provides work-study opportunities for local high school students.
 In addition a portion of fees helps to support the operation of Grand County Search and Rescue.

 Yes, Sand Flats has 124 campsites, open year round and offered on a first-come, first-serve basis.
 Campsites are spread out over 9 camp clusters.
 Each site has a picnic table and metal fire ring, with a vault toilet nearby.
 Campers need to bring in all their drinking water, as water is not available on this high desert plateau.
-Camping at SFRA costs $10.00 per night, per car for up to 5 people.
+Camping at SFRA costs $15.00 per night, per car for up to 5 people.
 Additional persons cost $2.00 each per night.
+A $5 vehicle trailer fee per night also applies.
 Children 7 years of age and under camp free.

 Yes, Sand Flats does take reservations for 2 group sites C-1 and E-1.
 The minimum number of occupants in a group campsite is 11 and the maximum is 16.
 The reservation fee is $10 and the base fee for the campsite is $50.
 The reservation fee and first night's camping fee ($50) is non-refundable.
 The base fee covers up to 6 passenger cars and 16 people for first night's camping only.
 Additional nights are due upon arrival.